smcclab/nime25/submissions.md

 ## Support during the submission process

 The best way to contact the organising committee during the submission period is through the [NIME Forum](https://forum.nime.org) where committee members and the community can help solve problems with templates, CMT, and other issues.

+## Become a reviewer!

+In general we ask that at least one of the co-authors of every NIME submission joins the review committee to assist with NIME review in at least one track (papers, music, workshops).
+Reviewing for NIME is a big collaborative task with around 200 people involved, most of these people are the current or recent past authors of NIME submissions.

+Please fill in the [reviewer form]({{ page.reviewer_form }}) to let us know you want to join in.